munter2/RealTimeFluid/README.md

 The following keyboard commands can be used to interact with the simulation / visualization

+		1		go fullscreen

-	1,...,9:	Switch between available visualization modes:
+	5-0:		Switch between available visualization modes:

+		0		Metaball visualization (not implemented yet)
-		1		No colorcoding
+		9		No colorcoding
-		2		Colorcoding by particle speed
+		8		Colorcoding by particle speed
-		3		Colorcoding by particle velocity
+		7		Colorcoding by particle velocity
-		4		Colorcoding by preassure
+		6		Colorcoding by preassure
-		0		Metaball visualization of fluid surface
+		5		Colorcoding by density

 	SPACE		Switch between displaying all particles,
 				displaying fluid only, and displaying fluid
 				with object but without walls

+	q,w			Move the object in x-direction
+	a,s			Move the object in y-direction
+	z,x			Move the object in z-direction

+	e,r			Move the camera in x-direction
-	h,j,k,l		navigating the camera vim-style
+	d,f			Move the camera in y-direction
-	u,n			navigating the camera in z-diraction (depth)
+	c,v			Move the camera in z-direction
 	ARROWS		rotating the camera

+	g			toggle gravity